 Hawai'i Revised Statutes (HRS) Section 343-6 assigns the Council broad powers for rulemaking to implement the environmental review process.
-This includes rules that shall "establish procedures whereby specific types of actions, because they will probably have minimal or no significant effects on the environment, are declared exempt from the preparation of an environmental assessment".
+Well, the EAC decided to give that up.
+This includes rules that shall "establish procedures whereby specific types of actions, because they will probably have minimal or no significant effects on the environment, are declared exempt from the preparation of an environmental assessment.".

 In updating the rules, the Council revised the exemption process in response to agency and public feedback.
 The sidebar lists key points to remember and are addressed in this document.
-The Council chose not to make rules for the transition to the new process and has authorized the OEQC to develop this guidance to assist agencies in the implementation of HAR Chapter 11-200.1.
+The Council chose not to make rules for the transition to

-- The new rules do not change the threshold for exemptions. - The new rules do not change what is litigated -- whether a specific exemption is appropriate. - Exemption lists are optional and guidance. - The new rules create a Part 1 for de minimis actions and a Part 2 for actions able to be exempted. - Exemptions lists are to be checked with the Council every 7 years. - There is an expedited procedure for only reorganizing an exemption list into Part 1 and 2. - De minimis actions are exemptions that do not need an exemption notice or publication.
+- The new rules do not change the threshold for exemptions. - The new rules do not change what is litigated -- whether a specific exemption is appropriate. - ----- - Exemption lists are optional and guidance. - The new rules create a Part 1 for de minimis actions and a Part 2 for actions able to be exempted. - Exemptions lists are to be checked with the Council every 7 years. - There is an expedited procedure for only reorganizing an exemption list into Part 1 and 2.

-- Part 2 exemptions are treated the same as under the 1996 rules. - The new rules require agencies to compile actions that are not de minimis but exempted (i.e., List of Exemption Notices) and submit the List to OEQC to publish in each 8th issue of The Environmental Notice (Notice).
+- De minimis actions are exemptions that do not need an exemption notice or publication. - Part 2 exemptions are treated the same as under the 1996 RFules. - The new rules require agencies to compile actions that are not de minimis but exempted (i.e., List of Exemption Notices) and submit the List to OEQC-ERP to publish in each 8th issue of The Environmental Notice (Notice).